Ballyhaunis: 1990s

 In 1999, Ballyhaunis was one of several locations in the European Union selected to trial a local currency project, known as the ROMA, designed to develop the local economy and ease the transition to the euro.

 Protected buildings

 According to Mayo County Council, four buildings in the town are protected under Part IV of the Planning and Development Act 2000.
-These include:
+These protected structures include: